Vaghri people: In India

-In recent decades, members of the Waghri community have made significant strides in education, breaking barriers to seek better employment opportunities and societal participation.
-For the higher education few of the community youth have been heading towards countries like USA,Canada,Uk,Australia and New Zealand.

 In Pakistan

 The Vagri in Pakistan are found mainly in the districts of Umerkot and Tharparkar.
 They are landless, and have been subject to discrimination at the hands of the locally powerful Sodha Rajput community.

 A recent study showed that the majority of scheduled caste population of Pakistan, which includes the Vagri, are practically landless.
 The survey conducted showed that in Tharparkar, Umerkot, Rahim Yar Khan, and Bahawalpur districts revealed that an overwhelming majority of 83 per cent Scheduled Caste population did not own even a small piece of land.
 The land ownership by the remaining 17 per cent is also very small as 90 per cent of the Scheduled Caste land owners have a very small piece of land between one and five acres.
 Like those in India, the Pakistan Vagri are Hindu, and speak both Sindhi and their own language, Bagri, which is distantly related to Rajasthani.